1lint/anybooru/README.md

 ## Prominent Issues

 Tags annotating multiple people may fail to generate an image with the correct number of people.
 YMMV depending on which checkpoint you use.
+Generating high quality hands is a challenge as always; recommend using a negative embedding to mitigate the issue.

 ## Pytorch Dataset